daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 ## Quirk 3: single vs. double quotes

-I would guess that the majority of bugs in Bash scripts are related in some way to quoting.
+A lot of bugs in Bash scripts are related to quoting, so it's valuable to understand how quoting works in Bash.

 Inside of _double quotes_, a dollar sign (`$`) can be used to insert a variable value into a string: